aman26ps/100-days-of-go/log.md

 **Thoughts:** Feeling a bit comfortable after practicing simple yet engaging problems, learnt about how different variable assignment works and what are the best practices to write go code.

+### Day 2: October 3, 2021

+**Today's Progress**: Learnt about raw string literal use cases,unicode package,string different functions and manipulation from string library

+**Thoughts:** Intersting to see different operations can be done on strings and how different strings will be handled differently by go, waiting to understand more on runes.